butaixianran/DazToBlender/README.md

 # Daz To Blender 3.0 quick fix

-**This is a fork to create pull request for the main repo.**
+**This is a fork to do some fix and create pull request for the main repo.**

-This fork fixed issues of blender 3.0 break change
+This fork fixed issues by blender 3.0 break change

 It also fixed a big issue which stops you from importing pose.

 And it will try to set position and rotation for env props like lights.
-This feature is not done yet, I'm just trying.
+This feature is not done yet, but still usable.

 ---